NuclearMonster/randofrasier/README.md

-# randostartrek
+# randofrasier
-a silly bot written in tracery JSON running on http://cheapbotsdonequick.com You can follow it on twitter https://twitter.com/randostartrek
+a silly bot written in tracery JSON running on http://cheapbotsdonequick.com You can follow it on twitter https://twitter.com/randofrasier